mbretter/go-mongodb/README.md

 ### UUID

 The UUID derives from string for easy conversion, it's BSON represenation is `primitive.Binary` with the subtype of `bson.TypeBinaryUUID`.
-This means it is store as native UUID into the database.
+This means it is stored as native UUID into the database.
 An empty UUID is treated as null when converting to BSON.

 Under the hood, it uses github.com/google/uuid for parsing/generating values.
 Invalid values will produce an error if converting to BSON.